-Couche -Tard is the leader in the Canadian convenience store industry.
+Couche-Tard is the leader in the Canadian convenience store industry.
 In the United States, it is the largest independent convenience store operator in terms of the number of company-operated stores.
-In Europe, Couche-Tard is a leader in convenience store and road transportation fuel retail Scandinavian countries (Norway, Sweden and Demark), in the Baltic countries (Estonia, Latvia and Lithuania), and in Ireland and also with an important presence in Poland.
+In Europe, Couche-Tard is a leader in convenience store and road transportation fuel retail in the Scandinavian countries (Norway, Sweden and Denmark), in the Baltic countries (Estonia, Latvia and Lithuania), as well as in Ireland, and has an important presence in Poland.

-As of February 4, 2018, Couche-Tard’s network is comprised of 10,020 convenience stores throughout North America, including 8,698 stores with road transportation fuel dispensing.
-Its North American network consists of 19 business units, including 15 in the United States covering 48 states and 4 in Canada covering all 10 provinces.
-Approximately 100,000 people are employed throughout its network and at its service offices in North America.
-In addition, through Cross America Partners LP, Couche-Tard supplies road transportation fuel under various brands to more than 1,300 locations in the United States.
+As of February 2, 2020, Couche-Tard's network comprised 9,799 convenience stores throughout North America, including 8,594 stores with road transportation fuel dispensing.
+Its North American network consists of 18 business units, including 14 in the United States covering 48 states and 4 in Canada covering all 10 provinces.
+Approximately 109,000 people are employed throughout its network and its service offices in North America.

-In Europe, Couche-Tard operates a broad retail network across Scandinavia, Ireland, Poland, the Baltics and Russia through ten business units.
-As of February 4, 2018, Couche-Tard’s network comprised 2,730 stores, the majority of which offer road fuel and convenience products while the others are unmanned automated fuel stations which only offer road transportation fuel.
-Couche-Tard also offers other products, including stationary energy, marine fuel, aviation fuel and chemicals.
-Including employees at branded franchise stores approximately 25,000 people work in its retail network, terminals and service offices across Europe.
+In Europe, Couche-Tard operates a broad retail network across Scandinavia, Ireland, Poland, the Baltics and Russia through 10 business units.
+As of February 2, 2020, Couche-Tard's network comprised 2,697 stores, the majority of which offer road transportation fuel and convenience products while the others are unmanned automated fuel stations which only offer road transportation fuel.
+Couche-Tard also offers other products, including aviation fuel and energy for stationary engines.
+Including employees at branded franchise stores, approximately 24,000 people work in its retail network, terminals and service offices across Europe.

-In addition, under licensing agreements, more than 1900 stores are operated under the Circle K banner in 14 other countries and territories (China, Costa Rica, Egypt, Guam, Honduras, Hong Kong, Indonesia, Macau, Malaysia, Mexico, the Philippines, Saudi Arabia, the United Arab Emirates and Vietnam), which brings the worldwide total network to more than 15,900 stores.
+In addition, under licensing agreements, more than 2,380 stores are operated under the Circle K banner in 15 other countries and territories (Cambodia, China, Egypt, Guam, Honduras, Hong Kong, Indonesia, Jamaica, Macau, Mexico, Mongolia, New Zealand, Saudi Arabia, the United Arab Emirates and Vietnam), which brings the worldwide total network to more than 14,800 stores.

 Continued roll-out of Circle K global brand to Canada (Ontario, Manitoba, Saskatchewan, Alberta, British Columbia, and the Maritimes), Latvia, Lithuania, Estonia, and Poland